graffiti-garden/implementation-remote/server/README.md

-# Graffiti Federated Implementation: Server
+# Graffiti Remote Implementation: Server

 This is a server for a remote implementation of the [Graffiti API](https://api.graffiti.garden/classes/Graffiti.html).
 The corresponding client is [adjacent in this repository](../client).